garazaFRI/garaza-webpage/content/about.en.md

 +++
 date = "2016-02-25T13:29:32+01:00"
 draft = false
-title = "What is FRI Garage?"
-description = "In the Garage, we are building a community where we meet, learn and develop interesting technology projects and discussing about new ideas and technologies.
+title = "Student tech accelerator" description = "In the Garage, we are building a community where we meet, learn and develop interesting technology projects and discussing about new ideas and technologies.
 It is a contact point between the students, academic environment and business.
-Talented students from all faculties (University of Ljubljana) are collecting ICT knowledge, accumulate practical experiences, refine their technical skills and expand their social circle." url = "/about"
+Talented students from all faculties (University of Ljubljana) are collecting ICT knowledge, accumulate practical experiences, refine their technical skills, expand their social circle and create their startups." url = "/about"
 +++